ahmeterdem1/Vector/README.md

 ### Trigonometrics

-All are of the format Vectorgebra.name(x: int or float, resolution: int).
+All are of the format Vectorgebra.name(x, resolution: int).
 Calculates the value of the named trigonometric function via Taylor series.
 Again, resolution is passed as _power_ to __cumdiv().